-Work PC A PC that runs either Linux or Windows which has a network interface and at least one USB port.
-Please refer to Section 3.2, "Setup of Environment for Development and Operational Checks" and set up the development and operational check environment on the work PC.
+Work PC A PC that runs either Linux or Windows which has a network interface and at least one on the work PC.

+USB port.
+Please refer to Section 3.2, "Setup of Environment for Development and Operational Checks" and set up the development and operational check environment

 Network Environment Please connect the Armadillo and Work PC so that they can communicate via a network.

 SD Card Used when checking the operation of the SD slot.

 USB Memory Used when checking USB operation.

+MicroSIM (UIM Card) and

+APN Information

-MicroSIM (UIM Card) and APN Information These are used to confirm 3G operation.
+These are used to confirm 3G/LTE operation.
 A contract with a telecommunications carrier is required.
+In order to check the operation of SMS, a MicroSIM (UIM card)

+with SMS function is required.

+Software to Extract tar.xz For-

+mat Files

-In order to check the operation of SMS, a MicroSIM (UIM card) with SMS function is required.
-Software to Extract tar.xz For- mat Files Used when creating the development and operational check environment.
-On Linux, tar ^[1] can be used for the extraction.
+Used when creating the development and operational check environment.
+On Linux, tar[1] can be used for the extraction.
 For Windows, 7-Zip and Lhaz etc can be used.
-7-Zip is included on the development DVD.